sprioleau/pokeme/README.md

 ### With Authentication Short Assignment Work
 - Prevented unauthenticated users from creating new cards.
 I did not do this via an added `PrivateRoute` component, since a modal (not a separate route) is being used for creating/editing a card.
 Instead, I called `history.push("/signin")` using `react-router-dom`.

+### With AWS S3 Bucket Photo Uploading
+- Added support for uploading photos
+- Users can either upload a photo or enter a photo URL
+- A preview of the photo is shown before uploading

 ## What Didn't

 - Would have liked to refactor the card styling so that it scales well with the browser window size